Hall of Fame

 2020 Hall of Fame Induction Ceremony!

-St Joe's Hall of Fame is a celebration and recognition of all those who performed with athletic distinction while at St Joseph High School, or who have been instrumental in the overall development and success of athletics at the school.
-Please check back in 2020 for registration details!
+The Hall of Fame is a celebration and recognition of all those who performed with athletic distinction while at St Joseph High School, or who have been instrumental in the overall development and success of athletics at the school.

 Ms Barbara Zito-Madden, Class of 1967